 Have you ever noticed your baby cries differently for different needs?
 Different cries are baby’s way of communicating with you!

 But how do a baby’s cries develop into speech?
 By the age of one, your baby will develop both nonverbal and verbal language skills to communicate.
-To help your baby develop essential language milestones, here are 21 kids’ activities to foster speech and language development for your baby!
+To help your baby develop essential language milestones, here are 21 kids’ activities to foster listening skills and speech development for your baby!